 You are left with no real idea what this presentation is all about.
 I have a sense it’s something to do with the re-structure of a company-owned pension fund; quite an important presentation for existing and future pension holders.

 To judge by this presentation any interested stakeholders, beyond the Board, will be none the wiser after this presentation.
 It’s an example of how PowerPoint can be used so badly that it actually serves to obscure the whole point of the presentation.
 And that’s communication.
+A far better example of how to manage a corporate PowerPoint presentation is this RB results presentation.

 You can discover more about PowerPoint presentation techniques with our range of presentation skills tips.
 But you can also learn a lot more with corporate presentation training for your whole team.
 You can choose a training day at your own office or one of more than 40 training centres, so you don’t have to travel far.
 Please don’t hesitate to get in touch when the time is right.